Frequently Asked Questions

 - No, students must be in good standing with the Honors Program in order to enroll and remain in honors classes.
 Students who register for honors classes for an upcoming semester while on probation and fail to get back in good standing with the Honors Program will be removed from all honors courses they are enrolled in.

 Who is my academic advisor as a student in the Walton Honors Program?

 - Jason Adams, Associate Director for Honors Programs, and Katie Pope, Assistant Director for Honors Programs advise all honors students from orientation to graduation.
-All honors students should meet with Jason a minimum of once per semester to make sure they are on track to complete all honors requirements.
+All honors students should meet with Jason or Katie a minimum of once per semester to make sure they are on track to complete all honors requirements.
 Students can make an appointment with Jason or Katie here.